-Around 7000 years ago trepanation was the treatment de jour.
+Around 7000 years ago trepanation was the treatment de jour (André, 2017).
 It was thought that mental illness was caused by evil spirits and could be cured by drilling small holes into the brain.

-While trepanation and other surgical methods such as lobotomies have unsurprisingly fallen out of favor, there is another approach – one that has been both celebrated and scorned over the last century: Psychotherapy.
+While trepanation and other surgical methods such as lobotomies have unsurprisingly fallen out of favor, there is another approach that has been both celebrated and scorned over the last century: psychotherapy.

 Talking as a way to treat mental distress is as old as the story of humanity.
 In 300 BC, Socrates engaged his students through philosophical group discussions.
 Now known as the Socratic or dialectic method, these group discussions were used to help people better understand their universe and their purpose therein.

 Contemporary psychotherapy works from a conceptual framework that links knowledge of the mind and knowledge of the brain.
 When undertaken by a trained clinician, psychotherapy can provide modes of describing personal experience through conversation, creating ways of understanding the self and treating mental health conditions.

 The following article will explore the research and benefits of psychotherapy, and how you can maximize those benefits to improve psychotherapeutic outcomes.